Top 6 Reasons Betta Fish Die

 4. Harassment by Tankmates

-Betta fish can have tankmates in certain situations.
+Siamese fighting fish can have tankmates in certain situations.
 However, you need to be very careful how you go about it.
 Certain types of fish may provoke aggression in bettas, particularly other anabantids or fish with flowing fins they may mistake for another male betta.

 Harassment by Tankmates